neuefische/web-exercises/sessions/recap-project-4/weather-and-activities-app/README.md

 designed for this project.
 Check out the [Weather API](https://example-apis.vercel.app/).
 You find all the information you need in the docs.

-## Starter Code
+## Template

-There is no starter code, so you can start completely fresh!
+There is no template or starter code, so you can start completely fresh!
 Please use [`create-react-app`](https://create-react-app.dev/docs/getting-started) to create a new project.

 The sequence of the tasks described below is a good example for how to _start_ writing an app.